Rights of Employees

 Severance pay is money an employer pays certain employees after they have been fired, laid off, or otherwise terminated.
 It is intended to soften the blow of losing your job

 Policies and practices vary greatly from one employer to the next, but most employers pay severance only to employees who have lost their jobs because their position was eliminated, or because they were laid off as part of a mass layoff or reduction in force.
-In some workplaces, employees also may be eligible to receive severance when they retire, when they were fired without cause, or when they resign for specific reasons.
+In some workplaces, employees also may be eligible to receive severance when they retire, when they were fired without cause, or when they resign for an agreed-upon "good reason."

 Am I Entitled to Severance Pay?Employers are not legally required to have a severance policy.
 However, if an employer does have a severance plan, then it must pay any employee who meets its eligibility requirements.
-Often, this can include having worked for a company for at least a particular period number of years and losing your job through no fault of your own.
-It also can include other requirements such as staying with the company through a transition period such as until a merger has been completed or until you have finished training your replacement.
+Often, this can include having worked for a company for a minimum number of years and losing your job through no fault of your own.
+It also can include other requirements, such as staying with the company through a transition period such as until a merger has been completed or until you have finished training your replacement.

 In addition to severance policies and plans, an employer must pay you severance if you meet the requirements to receive severance under your employment contract.
 While many employees do not have individual contracts, let alone severance provisions in them, it is not unusual for top executives and managers to negotiate termination pay provisions into their contracts.